If You’re A First Time Pool Owner, This Is My DIY Pool Service Guide Especially For You…

 I also struggled with this problem at first.
-But after a while I learned to read the chemistry of my pool water pretty good.
-Now I add 2 – 4 chlorine tablets per week during the summer time when the pool is opened for swimming.
+But after a while, I learned to read the chemistry of my pool water pretty well.
+Now, I add 2 – 4 chlorine tablets per week during the summertime when the pool is open for swimming.

 #3 How often should I shock my pool?

-I generally shock my pool once a week, some times twice a week if it gets used or there are monsoon storms.
+I treat my pool with the best pool shock once a week, sometimes twice a week, if it gets used or there are monsoon storms.

 #4.
 How often should I clean my pool filter or backwash?

 During the summer, I will backwash my sand filter weekly to keep the filtration systems optimal for powering my Kreepy Krauly pool cleaner.

 #5.
 How to close your pool for the winter?

 Well, depending on where you live, there are a few things you need to do.
 But most importantly, it starts with the best pool cover for winter.